MAORIHTH 701 : Foundations of Māori Health

 |Assessment Type||Learning Outcome Addressed|

 Overall, a 15 point postgraduate course is estimated to require 10 hours a week over a 12 week semester, including campus attendance (or remote lecture attendance if in COVID-19 lockdown levels), reading, assignments, study and exams.

-Dr. Sarah Herbert and Dr Anneka Anderson will have overall responsibility for the course and there will be guest lecturers from Te Kupenga Hauora Māori and externally.
+Dr. Anneka Anderson will have overall responsibility for the course and there will be guest lecturers from Te Kupenga Hauora Māori and externally.
 The course is taught in full day blocks at the Grafton Campus (or via zoom if in COVID-19 Lockdown alert levels).

 The course will consist of approximately 28 contact hours (4 days on campus).